logdna/logdna-agent-v2/docs/KUBERNETES.md

 #### Cluster Tag to distinguish between multiple clusters

 When you are sending log lines to Mezmo from multiple similarly named clusters you will need to add a value to the `MZ_TAGS` environment variable.
-Please add a tag that is prefixed `k8sclusterkey_` (for example `k8sclusterkey_prod-clstr`).
+Please add a tag that is prefixed `k8sclusterkey_` (for example `k8sclusterkey_prod-clstr` where "prod-clstr" in "k8sclusterkey_prod-clstr" is a unique cluster name).
 This will allow enrichment to distinguish between the clusters when the nodes are similarly named.

 This will also add a new line identifier called **Cluster** to your log lines which can be searched against.